-You do so by turning turn on the hot shower water in your bathroom and close the door for a few minutes to contain the steam.
+You do so by turning turn on the hot shower water in your bathroom and closing the door for a few minutes to contain the steam.
 Once you notice the steam appear, sit in the bathroom with your toddler for a few minutes (15-20).

 After a few minutes, you might notice some of the mucus start to loosen and drain.
 Make sure you take advantage of that and have your toddler blow a few times (or suction the mucus out).

-The combination of a steamy shower just before bed and a cool-mist humidifier throughout the night, will help your toddler sleep better.
+The combination of a steamy shower just before bed and a cool-mist humidifier throughout the night will help your toddler sleep better.

 Experts agree that over-the-counter preparations for cough in children are not effective and might carry the risk of adverse events.

 In addition, cough medicines are not recommended for any children under 6 years of age.